OSVR/OSVR-Specs-and-Proposals/Interface Class Specifications/Skeleton/InterfaceSpec-Skeleton.md

 The following is a closeup of the right hand with select joints shown.
 (Note that following from the rules, the previous diagram shows that the left hand has the *x* axis pointing down instead of up.)
 ![](osvr_skeleton1.png)

-In 3D-capable browsers, you may be able to view an [interactive 3D viewer of this illustration](diagram/osvr_skeleton.html).
+In 3D-capable browsers, you may be able to view (or download then view) an [interactive 3D viewer of this illustration](diagram/osvr_skeleton.html) - click to rotate, middle-click (press the scroll wheel) to translate.

 ## Device Plugin Design
 A plugin providing skeleton data shall report all of its tracker joints as described above, then issue a SkeletonComplete message for that skeleton sensor.